waggle-sensor/sage-ecr/docs/api_spec.md

 curl -X POST ${ECR_API}/submit -H "Authorization: sage ${SAGE_USER_TOKEN}" -d '{...}'
 ```

 Input can be either JSON or YAML format.
+As long as apps are not frozen, they can be overwritten with query `?force=true`.

 Example repsonse: